Bastacyclop/Sparkle/README.md

   impl System for PositionPrinter {
       fn fixed_update(_em: &mut EntityMapper, cm: &mut ComponentMapper) {
           // This line safely retrieve component stores.
-          // Note that you can also use get_store directly but this one can fail if the
+          // Note that you can also use get_store directly but it will panic if the
           // store doesn't exist.
           let (position_store,) = sparkle_get_stores!(cm, Position);